Skip to content

 }

-The markov algorithm is a single-level clustering algorithm, that will give you a single set of parent nodes (if any) for the given leaf nodes as input.
-If you only supply a Graph it will use all the graph's leaf nodes.
+The markov algorithm is a single-level clustering algorithm, that gives you a single set of parent nodes (if any) for the given leaf nodes as input.
+If you only supply a Graph it uses all the graph's leaf nodes.

 Hierarchical clustering